tomberek/mcm/manual/ii.md

 ## Rule 1107.
 Action by convening authority

-**--LSQP--Note: R.C.M.
-1107(b)-(f) apply to offenses committed on or after 24 June 2014; however, if at least one offense in a case occurred prior to 24 June 2014, then the prior version of RCM 1107 applies to all offenses in the case, except that mandatory minimum sentences under Article 56(b) and applicable rules under RCM 1107(d)(1)(D)-(E) still apply.--RSQP--**
+**[Note: R.C.M.
+1107(b)-(f) apply to offenses committed on or after 24 June 2014; however, if at least one offense in a case occurred prior to 24 June 2014, then the prior version of RCM 1107 applies to all offenses in the case, except that mandatory minimum sentences under Article 56(b) and applicable rules under RCM 1107(d)(1)(D)-(E) still apply.]**

 ### (a) Who may take action.